SAC2023/EHS/README.md

 To know how to integrate the Dash into your application, check out `example.cpp` under `src`.
 The executable is `example` under your build directory.
-Also check `CMakeLists.txt` to know how to link with dependencies (customized PMDK and epoch manager) for correct build.
+Also check `CMakeLists.txt` to know how to link with dependencies (customized PMDK and epoch manager) for correct build as per the recommendations of Dash.

 ## Miscellaneous